microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/New-MgSiteTermStoreGroup.md

 # New-MgSiteTermStoreGroup

 ## SYNOPSIS
-Create a new group object.
+Create new navigation property to groups for sites

 ## SYNTAX